Bills Initiated by Senator Irene Wrenner, 2023-24

 Nonetheless, it received pushback from an aspiring politician named Brian Shelden, who berated "3+3" as "gerrymandering."
 He spent $705 in an unsuccessful campaign to try to convince voters that equal representation was "wrong for Essex."
 Instead, he urged them to "keep Essex odd."

 The voters passed the "3+3" plan at the polls.
-However, Houghton and other Town and Village House Representatives worked behind the scenes to ensure it never passed the House Government Operations Committee.
+However, Houghton and other Town and Village State House Representatives worked behind the scenes to ensure it never passed the House Government Operations Committee (HGOC).

 More details about the "3+3" campaign and how it was undermined by elected officials may be found here.

-Meanwhile, Wrenner and Ken Signorello created an award-winning video series to answer the HCGO members' questions.
+Meanwhile, Wrenner and Signorello created an award-winning video series to answer the HCGO members' questions.

 Those videos contain snippets which are the only remaining public record of the May 7th HCGO meeting; the meeting video was deleted from YouTube in July 2022.